-Scott Disick & Sofia Richie Spotted On Lunch Date Amid Break Up Rumors
+Scott Disick & Sofia Richie Spotted On Lunch Date Amid Breakup Rumors

-Sofia Richie and Scott Disick’s reported break up didn’t last long.
+Sofia Richie and Scott Disick’s reported breakup didn’t last long.
 The couple were spotted together in Malibu on Monday after rumors that they had split circulated the internet over the weekend.

 According to a June 4 report by Hollywood Life, Sofia Richie and Scott Disick were photographed having a lunch date at Nobu on Monday afternoon.
 The couple looked to be in good spirits after days of speculation about their relationship.